wusatosi/exemplar/README.md

 `beman.exemplar` is [under development and not yet ready for production use.](https://github.com/bemanproject/beman/blob/main/docs/BEMAN_LIBRARY_MATURITY_MODEL.md#under-development-and-not-yet-ready-for-production-use)

 The main paper is still subject to revisions and may create breaking change.
+Suggestions can be made via GitHub issues.

 The implemention is conforming to current paper but needs more testing to be production ready, contributions are welcome.